xtmgah/annotatr/README.md

 ![Methylation Rates in Regions Over DM Status in Group 0 vs Group 1.](https://github.com/rcavalcante/annotatr/blob/master/vignettes/4.4.3.2.png)

-It is also possible to visualize joint and marginal distributions of numerical data with respect to annotation type with `visualize_numerical_coannotations()`.
+The `visualize_numerical_coannotations()` shows the distribution of numerical data for regions occurring in any two annotations, as well as in one or the other annotation.
 For example, the following example shows CpG methylation rates for CpGs occurring in just promoters, just CpG islands, and both promoters and CpG islands.

 ```{r, fig.align='center', fig.cap='Group 0 methylation Rates in Regions in promoters, CpG islands, and both.', fig.height=7, fig.width=7, fig.show='hold'}
 dm_vs_num_co = visualize_numerical_coannotations(